List of power stations in South Dakota

 This is a list of electricity-generating power stations in the U.S. state of South Dakota.
-In 2022, South Dakota had a total summer capacity of 6,324 MW through all of its power plants, and a net generation of 17,900 GWh.
-In 2023, the electrical energy generation mix was 55.4% wind, 21% hydroelectric, 13.9% natural gas, 9.2% coal, 0.3% solar, 0.1% biomass, and 0.1% petroleum.
+In 2024, South Dakota had a total summer capacity of 7.2 GW through all of its power plants, and a net generation of 20,871 GWh.
+In 2025, the electrical energy generation mix was 57.2% wind, 22% hydroelectric, 9.7% natural gas, 9.1% coal, 2% solar, and 0.1% biomass.

 During 2021, South Dakota was among the top U.S. states in its share of renewable electricity generation.
 It was also among the top states in per-capita consumption.
 In recent years, more electricity was consumed than was produced and wind generation has been expanding rapidly in the state.